Final NIH Policy for Data Management and Sharing Released October 29, 2020; Effective January 25, 2023

 The Data Sharing Plan follows the Research Plan Section and does not count toward the page limit.

-See NIH's Data Sharing page for full details.
+See NIH's Data Sharing and/or our NIH Public Access Library Guide pages for full details.

 NIH encourages the use of established, subject-specific repositories.
 To select a repository relevant to your data consider:

-For additional guidance, see NIH supplemental information on Selecting a Resository
+For additional guidance, see NIH supplemental information on Selecting a Repository

 In a supplemental document of two pages or less, address the following six sections: